 We reported the effects of Technology on the Media and Communications between 2001 and 2009.
-We were featured on the BBC, described by the Guardian as Informative and cited on a myriad of tech publications.
+We were featured on the BBC, described by the Guardian as 'Informative' and also cited in a myriad of tech publications.

 H2O Networks, of Merseyside UK, have got an interesting idea for providing high speed Internet access to homes and businesses – by running fibre optic cables through the sewer.